-The advent of "modernistic reef modules" came to the forefront in Japan as a result of a government subsidy program that was initiated in 1952 (Grove et al. 1991).
-Designed, prefabricated reef units began to be developed and used in the early 1950s (Sheehy 1982).
-In contrast to earlier structures, these engineered configurations no longer incorporated secondary use materials for construction, but rather used pre-stressed or reinforced concrete, steel, fiber-reinforced plastic (FRP), plastics, ceramic, and other composite materials that allow the exact fabrication and manufacture of the engineered designs.
-Materials utilized to construct designed structures are also selected for resistance to corrosion/abrasion and other durability considerations, as well as strength, structural/design demands, and biological compatibility (eg., ph, rugosity, etc.).
+The advent of "modernistic reef modules" came to the forefront in Japan as a result of a government subsidy program that was initiated in 1952 utilizing primary-use materials and structures designed to meet project-specific goals (Sheehy 1982; Grove et al. 1991).
+In contrast to earlier structures, these engineered configurations no longer incorporated secondary use materials for construction, but rather used prestressed or reinforced concrete, steel, fiber-reinforced plastic (FRP), plastics, ceramic, and other composite materials that allow the exact fabrication and manufacture of the engineered designs.
+Materials utilized to construct designed structures were also selected for resistance to corrosion/abrasion and other durability considerations, as well as strength, structural/design demands, and biological compatibility (e.g., pH, rugosity, etc.).
 The ability to modify mixtures and the flexibility to cast concrete into a great variety of forms makes the material ideal for developing prefabricated units, although steel is used in larger structures due to weight considerations associated with concrete.